eliptr/grid_path_finder/README.md

 ## How It Works
 - Corner Detection: Identifies all corner points in the map that the vacuum can use to change direction.

-- Pathfinding: Uses a simplified custom A* algorithm prioritizing shortest travel distance and fewer turns.
+- Pathfinding: Uses a simplified custom A* algorithm prioritizing shortest travel distance and fewer turns with a custom priority queue.

-- Traversal Logic: Moves in straight lines between valid corners or endpoints only when the path is clear.
+- Traversal Logic: At each node it detects all the possible nodes it can travel to if the path is clear and prioritizes them based on which is closer to the target.

 ## Limitations
 Assumes a square grid.